bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 which is pretty much our first mode from Figure 3.
 This gave me confidence that my model was correct.

-Next, moving onto SGLD, I used the same effective decayed polynomial learning rate schedule as the paper with :math:`a=0.01, b=0.0001, \gamma=0.55` that results in 10000 sweeps through the entire dataset with batch size of 1.
+Next, moving on to SGLD, I used the same effective decayed polynomial learning rate schedule as the paper with :math:`a=0.01, b=0.0001, \gamma=0.55` that results in 10000 sweeps through the entire dataset with batch size of 1.
 I also did different experiments with batch size of 10 and 100, adjusting the same decaying